jamesr1775/gamer-gifts-elixir/Testing.md

 Fixed this by adding an if clause in the view.
 - If a product is added without an image, the website no longer crashes as a default no product image is loaded instead.
 - Reviews added before the userprofile was added to the model caused the website to crash.
 Fixed by adding the profile in the django admin page.
+- Fixed a bug where sorting popular or latest products caused a crash.
+`AssertionError: Cannot reorder a query once a slice has been taken.` Found this info here [djangoproject](https://docs.djangoproject.com/en/1.8/ref/models/querysets/)
+Instead of slicing the products query I created a dictionary of the same products and used it to get the products I need in the correct sort order.
 ### Unsolved Bugs